 We’ve learnt about coaching through multiple channels:

-Professional qualifications have informed a lot of our knowledge in Strength & Conditioning and Pain & Injury Management.
-Our biggest influences are Jarred Powell, Greg Lehman, Chek Institute and Alan Herdman Pilates.
+Professional qualifications have informed our bigger picture understanding of how the body moves.
+Our biggest influence here is Alan Herdman Pilates.
 We also have the necessary MTA instructor qualifications.

 Self study and keeping up with the current literature across multiple disciplines.
-We are relentless in learning through observation, analysis and engaging with our local community of climbers.
+We are relentless in learning through observation, analysis and engaging with our local community of climbers and coaches.

 What level of climbers do you work with?

 We work with people of all levels and abilities.
 We are especially experienced in helping people who climb in the 5s, 6s and 7s (sport) and V2 to V8 (bouldering).